17hats

 HoneyBook Starter is cheaper on paper but heavily restricted.
 Most users will need Essentials to get real value.

 Processing fees matter too.
-HoneyBook's 2.9% + $0.25 per card transaction adds up.
-On $100,000 in annual revenue processed through HoneyBook, that is roughly $2,925 in fees on top of your subscription.
-17hats integrates with Stripe, Square, PayPal, and Authorize.net -- you pay their standard rates directly, which gives you more control.
+HoneyBook charges 2.9% + $0.25 per card transaction on every plan.
+On $100,000 in annual revenue processed through HoneyBook via credit card, that is roughly $3,150 in fees ($2,900 percentage + $250 in per-transaction fees assuming 1,000 transactions) on top of your subscription.
+ACH transfers cost 1.5% on all plans, which drops that to $1,500 if clients pay by bank transfer.
+17hats integrates with Stripe, Square, PayPal, and Authorize.net -- you pay their standard rates directly (typically 2.9% + $0.30 for Stripe), which gives you more control and processor choice.

 What real users say